|

 anything done in the flesh to be worth nothing.

-wonders and miracles”.
-This
+“signs, wonders and miracles”.

-apostles?
+they really apostles?
 Paul

 says that these works of power were done by him in their midst “with